adisa404/dragon-stack-react-node-postgres/README.md

 - expiration date = current time + refresh rate
 - expirationPeriod - to be random
 - create newDragon only if expiration larger than currentDateTime

+# generation engine class

+Create a Generation Engine.
+Do so with a class called GenerationEngine.
+The engine will need to create a new generation object when the previous one has expired.

+newGeneration() will reqursivley call itself when a generation has expired use timer to stop